atsoc1993/AlgorandTransactionCounter/README.md

 # AlgorandTransactionCounter
 A Simple Python Script that Tracks Algorand Blockchain Transactions (Includes Inner Transactions) [Node Required]
-> Note: There is an automatic counter (easy comprehension) and a manual transaction counter that reads a transaction in a more intricate fashion for proof of concept.
-See the ProofOfConcept.py for a better understanding of how the manual counter works.
+> Note: There is an automatic counter (easy and quick implementation) and a manual transaction counter.
+The automatic counter takes the difference of the previous block's transaction count and the current block's transaction count.(Transaction counts are hardcoded into each block's details).
+The manual counter reads a transaction in a more intricate fashion, see the ProofOfConcept.py for a better understanding of how the manual counter works.

 ## Installation